dictation-toolbox/dragonfly-scripts/README.md

 # dragonfly-scripts

-__Note: This text is currently not accurate, will be updated soon.__
+__Note: There is currently a lot of heavy experimenting going on in this repository, so it is not stable.
+And there will most likely be a lot of tweaking in the weeks to come.__

 So far, this repository contains mostly modules provided with the Dragonfly [command-modules repository](http://dragonfly-modules.googlecode.com/svn/trunk/command-modules/documentation/index.html).